 You can also email it to yourself or just print everything out.

 #8: Clean your boots/hiking gear

-You will risk getting your hiking shoes temporarily taken away from you to go through some biosecurity cleaning if they’re dirty.
+If your footwear are dirty, with visible mud on then, you will risk getting your them temporarily taken away from you to go through some biosecurity cleaning.

 But yeah, you get the idea.